triton-IT/triton-pdf-core/README.md

 Simplypdf-core is a simple low-level API for creating PDFs.
 It is named "simplypdf" because it is simply a PDF library and that the design is made to be very simple to use.

 Simpypdf-core use absolute positionning, no line wrapping is calculated, new pages are not created automatically it only renders a PDF.
-In short, layouting is not in the scope of simplypdf-core.
+In short, to lay out is not in the scope of simplypdf-core.
 For layouting possibilities, use [simplypdf-layout](https://github.com/web4enterprise/simplypdf-layout).

 ### Why another PDF API ?